-Once you’ve found your niche and start producing quality content, your channel should start growing.
+Once you’ve found your niche and started producing quality content, your channel should grow.
 Don’t be surprised if your channel doesn’t take off overnight.
 Like any business, building a following takes time.
-To make sure your channel is optimized for YouTube search, check out this handy guide.
+To make sure your channel is optimized for a YouTube search, check out this handy guide.
 Once you have a regular following, you can start exploring your YouTube money-making options.

-In order to display ads on your YouTube channel, you need to join the YouTube Partner Program.
-To be eligible, your channel must have at least 4,000 hours of watch-time and have at least 1,000 channel subscribers within the last year.
+To display ads on your YouTube channel, you need to join the YouTube Partner Program.
+To be eligible, your channel must have at least 4,000 hours of watch time and have at least 1,000 channel subscribers within the last year.
 Once you’re eligible, you can join by following these steps:

 - Sign in to your YouTube account.